Liver Structure and Function

 The breakdown of hemoglobin produces bilirubin (an insoluble waste product) and other bile pigments.
 Bilirubin must be made water soluble to be excreted.
 This transformation occurs in 5 steps: formation, plasma transport, liver uptake, conjugation, and biliary excretion.

-Formation: About 250 to 350 mg of unconjugated bilirubin forms daily; 70 to 80% derives from the breakdown of degenerating red blood cells, and 20 to 30% (early-labeled bilirubin) derives primarily from other heme proteins in the bone marrow and liver.
+Formation: Approximately 250 to 350 mg of unconjugated bilirubin forms daily; 70 to 80% derives from the breakdown of degenerating red blood cells, and 20 to 30% (early-labeled bilirubin) derives primarily from other heme proteins in the bone marrow and liver.
 Hemoglobin is degraded to iron and biliverdin, which is converted to bilirubin.

 Liver uptake: The liver takes up bilirubin rapidly but does not take up the attached serum albumin.

-Conjugated bilirubin is secreted into the bile canaliculus with other bile constituents.
 In the intestine, bacteria metabolize bilirubin to form urobilinogen, much of which is further metabolized to stercobilins, which render the stool brown.
 In complete biliary obstruction, stools lose their normal color and become light gray (clay-colored stool).
 Some urobilinogen is reabsorbed, extracted by hepatocytes, and re-excreted in bile (enterohepatic circulation).
 A small amount is excreted in urine.

 Because conjugated bilirubin is excreted in urine and unconjugated bilirubin is not, only conjugated hyperbilirubinemia (eg, due to hepatocellular or cholestatic jaundice) causes bilirubinuria.